 AW: There must be more.
 But I think they’re talking about it less now.
 It’s probably the same percentage.

 GO: Do you think gay people are more creative than straight people?

-AW: No. GO: Do you believe in marriage?
+GO: Do you believe in marriage?

 AW: Only to have children.
 But it’s gone on for so long and people have thought it was right-it must still be right.

 GO: Would you ever like to get married and settle down?

 GO: Do you think you’re a father figure to anyone?

 AW: Let’s come back to that one.

 GO: Did you ever try to grow a mustache?